monnierliz/monnierliz.github.io/index.md

 Bones for Life® processes help us to understand more about ourselves.
 When we begin to pay attention to our movement and feel more aware, the brain and nervous system make positive changes that create more efficiency.
 Movement becomes easier and more enjoyable.
 I believe you will feel a difference.

-Head to Toe:  A Bones for Life® four-class series with Liz Monnier
+**Finding your Footing:  A Bones for Life® four-class series with Liz Monnier**

-“The Movement Answer for Bone Strength and Weight Bearing Posture” June 1, 8, 15, 29 (no class June 22)
+“The Movement Answer for Bone Strength and Weight Bearing Posture” July 6, 13,20 and 27
 Thursdays 12:00 noon – 1:00 p.m.
 (Eastern Standard Time) On Zoom
 Can’t make this time?
 No worries, classes will be recorded and available for 2 weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
-I encourage you to do this if you are unable to make the Thursday noon (EST) class. )
+I encourage you to do this if you are unable to make the Thursday noon (EST) class.)

-This next segment “Head to Toe,” invites us to discover the relationships of the many skeletal components that allow us to experience effortless movement particularly in standing and walking.
-If you are new to Bones for Life®, this is an excellent time to start!
-If you have taken classes, this segment provides an opportunity to revisit, refresh and upgrade your understanding and go deeper into the processes.
 Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.

 To register email monnierliz@gmail.com
 Improve bone health and strength with the gentle, natural movements guided by Liz Monnier.
 Liz is a certified Bones for Life® instructor.
 This practice has been shown to improve posture, decrease pain, and aid in the fight against osteoporosis.
 While this class is most effective with movements involving standing, walking, sitting, and lying on the floor, movement may be modified to accommodate restrictions.